hashicorp/design-system/website/docs/components/link/standalone/partials/code/how-to-use.md

 !!!
 Info

-Due to diferences in text rendering between Figma and web browsers, the `Button` and `Link::Standalone` Ember components use font-weight 400 vs. the Figma components which use font-weight 500.
+Due to differences in text rendering between Figma and web browsers, the `Link::Standalone` Ember component uses `font-weight` 400 vs. the Figma component which uses `font-weight` 500.

 !!!